rita-barbosa/LAPR5-2425/docs/sprint-1/team-decisions/views/general-views.md

 ![healthcare_system_vl2.drawio.svg](logical-view/healthcare_system_vl2.drawio.svg)

-In the system there is only one **Backoffice Api**, however it is consumed both internally and externally.
+In the system there is only one **Backoffice API**, however it is consumed both internally and externally.
 The team decided to represent it twice to make its use clearer.

 ### 1.3.
 Level 3

 The third level of the logical view explores each component in detail.
-The backoffice is a very important component of the system, as it communicates outside of it with other applications, so its representation is a bit more complex.
+The backoffice is a very important component of the system, as it communicates inside and outside of it with other applications, so its representation is a bit more complex.

 #### 1.3.1 Backoffice Component